laneenget/voting-system/Project1/Project1README.md

 # Project 1 README

+## Project Structure
+Our project structure follows the structure provided in the handout.
+The single difference is that we decided to put everything under Project1 in the handout under Project1/VotingSystem to be more clear in that everything involved is a part of the VotingSystem.
+In Project1/VotingSystem you will find everything related to Project1, such as src, Testing, etc.

 ## Steps for Compilation
 Please navigate to the repo-Team18/Project1/VotingSystem/src directory.
 Next, to compile type "javac VotingSystem/*.java"